$100M Leads Review (The 9-Figure Lead Secret?)

 The strategies don’t fail people.
 People fail the strategies by never committing long enough to see results.

-💡 Pro Tip: Follow Alex’s instructions exactly for at least 6 months before you judge the results.
+Follow Alex’s instructions exactly for at least 6 months before you judge the results.
 No skipping steps, no mixing in other tactics, no switching channels after 3 weeks because it feels slow.
-Give the system a real chance, and you’ll have a much clearer picture of what works for your business.
+Give the system a real chance, and you’ll have a much clearer picture of what fits your business.

 Who Is $100M Leads Actually Written For?

-Right now, you’re probably a business owner who knows your offer is solid but can’t figure out where your next customer is coming from.
-This book turns you into someone with a system, a daily plan, and a lead pipeline that doesn’t depend on luck.
+Right now, you’re probably a business owner who knows the offer is solid but can’t figure out where the next customer is coming from.
+This book gives you a system, a daily plan, and a lead pipeline that doesn’t depend on luck.

-The examples in the book lean heavily on fitness and service businesses.
-But the Core Four works in any business where a human being has to decide to buy something.
+The examples lean heavily on fitness and service businesses.
+But the Core Four works in any business where a human being decides to buy something.
 Agency owners, consultants, coaches, e-commerce stores, and SaaS founders can all use it.
-You’ll do some adjusting on your own, but the principles don’t change by niche
+You’ll adjust some examples to fit your niche, but the principles hold.

 • You’re just starting out and want a beginner-friendly framework with a daily action checklist.

-• You have a proven offer but need more volume and can commit to the Rule of 100 starting tomorrow.
+• You have a proven offer and need more volume, and you can commit to the Rule of 100 starting tomorrow.

-• You want to understand lead generation at a principles level, not just “how to run Facebook ads.”
+• You want lead generation at a principles level, not just “how to run Facebook ads.”

 Skip it (or wait) if: